SHIFT15M: Fashion-specific dataset for set-to-set matching with several distribution shifts: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose SHIFT15M, a dataset that can be used to properly evaluate models in situations where the distribution of data changes between training and testing.
-The SHIFT15M dataset has several good properties: (i) Multiobjective.
-Each instance in the dataset has several numerical values that can be used as target variables. (ii) Large-scale.
-The SHIFT15M dataset consists of 15million fashion images. (iii) Coverage of types of dataset shifts.
-SHIFT15M contains multiple dataset shift problem settings (e.g., covariate shift or target shift).
-SHIFT15M also enables the performance evaluation of the model under various magnitudes of dataset shifts by switching the magnitude; \item We provide open-source software to handle the SHIFT15M dataset in a very simple way.
-Figure~\ref{fig:shift15m_software} shows the minimum sample code of our software; \item We propose a novel set-to-set matching method under dataset shift.
-From the experimental results, we can see that our proposed method outperforms existing methods. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose SHIFT15M, a fashion-specific dataset that can properly evaluate models for set-to-set matching under the distribution shift assumptions.
+SHIFT15M also enables the performance evaluation of the model under various magnitudes of dataset shifts by switching the magnitude.
+Figure~\ref{fig:shift15m_sample_images} shows several sample images from the SHIFT15M dataset.
+In Section~\ref{sec:statistics_shift15m}, we introduce overall statistics on the SHIFT15M dataset. \item We provide open-source software to handle the SHIFT15M dataset in a very simple way.
+Figure~\ref{fig:shift15m_software} shows the minimum sample code of our software; \item We propose first-step benchmark methods for set-to-set matching under distribution shift, numerical experiments show the usefulness of these methods.
+Section~\ref{sec:benchmarks} presents the proposed benchmark methods and the results of comparative experiments. \end{itemize}